 Planning your pregnancy

-Planning your pregnancy means thinking about what it means to have a baby and making decisions with your partner about your future family.
-Are you ready to be parents now?
-Or do you want to wait a while?
+Planning your pregnancy means thinking about what it means to have a baby and making decisions with your partner about your family.

 Why is planning your pregnancy important?

 More than half of all pregnancies in the United States are unplanned.
 This means that lots of women may get pregnant without really being ready for it.